dapecas/RaspberryPi-PycomFipyCommunication/README.md

 As you can see, the Fipy UART connection is located on the pins P3 and P4.
 For Raspberry Pi, this connection is located on the pins 8 and 10.
 Therefore, to perform serial communications, both devices need to be connected through these pins, crossing TX-RX.

+The second thing to know is that each device uses a similar but different programming language.
+For Raspberry Pi, I have used scripts programmed in python with the help of Python3.
+However, for Fipy, you have to use MicroPython language.

+The products of Pycom, like Fipy, are programmable in MicroPython, an implementation of the Python3 language optimized for microcontrollers.
+On the official Pycom page, you can find some examples of Mcropython for their products.
+Here is the URL of the examples: https://development.pycom.io/docnotes/

 Right now, there are 4 folders that contain the necessary files to make a correct serial communication between the devices.
+Two of them contain the necessary scripts to send a string by serial port and the other two contain scripts to communicate with each other and send a text file.